 The FEMA PA program requires clear documentation showing a direct disaster related impact as a prerequisite for entry into the program.
 Only after an impact threshold has been met does FEMA consider making disaster funds available to applicants.
-It is assumed that if the potential applicant received funding and support through the FEMA PA program, the project has a tie to one of the declared disasters.
+It is assumed that if the potential applicant received funding for a FEMA PA program for the same project for which a DR-application is submitted, that same project has a tie to one of the declared disasters.
 For FEMA PA Match projects, the tie to the 2017 disasters is documented by FEMA's approval of the Project Worksheet.

-For the Stand-Alone and HMGP Match projects, the tie to the 2017 disasters is documented as part of the NOI and application process and stored in the program file of Grants Network.
-Documentation that can show a direct impact can include, but is not limited to, a damage estimate prepared by city/county staff or contractor, reconstruction estimates for physical losses by engineers or other similar professionals, insurance claims, or photographic evidence of the physical impact of the disaster on the project with clear dates and timeline.
+For the Stand-Alone and HMGP Match projects, the tie-back to the 2017 disasters is documented as part of the NOI and application process and stored in the program file of Grants Network.
+Documentation that can show a direct impact can include, but is not limited to, a damage estimate prepared by city/county staff or contractor, reconstruction estimates for physical losses by engineers or other similar professionals, insurance claims, or photographic evidence of the physical impact of the disaster, or disaster-related activities, on the project with clear dates and timeline.